haavamoa/xaml-code-experiences/xaml.experiences/architecture/communication/eventbased/Readme.md

 # Using Events to communicate
 Events is a publisher-subscriber way of communicating.
-One view model has a event that another view model can subscribe to.
+One view model has an event that another view model can subscribe to.
 When the first view model invoke the event, the second view model will run its code.

 > Note: When dealing with events, one should always unsubscribe to the events.
 [Failing to do so can lead to memory